krysopath/secure-development-policy/best-practices.md

 #### internal

-- The vulnerability must be patched and released by the project itself (patches may be developed elsewhere).
-A vulnerability becomes publicly known (for this purpose) once it has a CVE with publicly released non-paywalled information (reported, for example, in the National Vulnerability Database) or when the project has been informed and the information has been released to the public (possibly by the project).
+- The vulnerability MUST be patched and released by the project itself (patches may be developed elsewhere).

+>A vulnerability becomes publicly known (for this purpose) once it has a CVE with publicly released non-paywalled information (reported, for example, in the National Vulnerability Database) or when the project has been informed and the information has been released to the public (possibly by the project).

-A vulnerability is medium to high severity if its CVSS 2.0 base score is 4 or higher.
+>A vulnerability is medium to high severity if its CVSS 2.0 base score is 4 or higher.
 Note: this means that users might be left vulnerable to all attackers worldwide for up to 60 days.
 This criterion is often much easier to meet than what Google recommends in Rebooting responsible disclosure, because Google recommends that the 60-day period start when the project is notified even if the report is not public.

 ### leaking creds